jango-git/animouse/README.md

 movementTree.offTimeEvent(walkAction, 0.5, footstepCallback);
 ```

-Time events fire when the animation crosses the specified time threshold (0.0 to 1.0), making them perfect for frame-accurate synchronization with animation content.
+Time events fire when the animation crosses the specified time threshold (0.0 to 1.0).

-## Performance Considerations
+## Performance Notes

-- Blend trees automatically optimize by only updating active animations
+- Blend trees update only active animations (weight > 0)
+- Animation actions are automatically started/stopped based on weights
-- Use data transitions sparingly for frequently evaluated conditions
+- Use data transitions carefully for frequently evaluated conditions
-- Prefer event transitions for user input and game events
+- Event transitions work well for user input and game events
+- States can be named for easier debugging and identification

 ## Contributing

-Contributions are welcome!
-Please feel free to submit issues and pull requests.
+Feel free to submit issues and pull requests if you find this library helpful.

 1. Fork the repository
 2. Create a feature branch